ORNL-RSEI/SMDemoBioref/StandardOperatingProcedures.md

 ## University of Florida's Stan Mayfield Demonstration Biorefinery

-Standard Operating Procedures (SOPs) show .
+Standard Operating Procedures (SOPs) are instruct personnel how to methodically complete tasks to ensure they are performed in a safe and consistent manner.

 ### Table of Contents